 The State of Florida also utilizes grand juries for capital offenses and at times for high profile investigations and political investigations.
 A witness in a Florida state grand jury has the right to have an attorney present in the grand jury room for advice.

 If you have been called to appear before a federal or state grand jury, you should know what you are facing and have an attorney to protect your rights.
-Contact a federal criminal defense lawyer at the Florida Law Offices of Mark L. Horwitz.
+Call us today at (407) 901-5852.

 We will review your situation and advise you on what you can do to minimize any risk to yourself.
 In some situations, your lawyer may be able to negotiate immunity in exchange for your testimony.